-Do you use your breath to center as well as invigorate ?
+Do you engage your respiratory system to center as well as invigorate you?

 Do your senses inform and enrich you?

-Does what you eat and drink maximize function and performance?
+Do you eat and drink to maximize function and performance?

-Do you stretch for flexibility, mobility, and strength?
+Do you move for flexibility, mobility, posture, and strength?

-Do your emotions respect your boundaries and the boundaries of others?
+Do your regulate your emotions to respect your boundaries and the boundaries of others?